livegnik/2way-design/2WAY High-Level Design.md

 To create objects other than users, define the required parent Attribute accordingly.
 For example, to store blog articles, you might use `{"type": "Post", "value": "Blog Post Title"}`.
 For a marketplace, start with `{"type": "category", "value": "Books"}`, followed by relevant child Attributes.
 A blog post could have children like `{"type": "title", "value": "Post Title"}`, `{"type": "author", "value": "Author Name"}`, and `{"type": "content", "value": "Post Content"}`.
 Similarly, a book might include children like `{"type": "author", "value": "Author Name"}`, `{"type": "ISBN", "value": "ISBN Code"}`, and `{"type": "content", "value": "Book Content"}`.

-When creating a parent object, the following JSON structure might be used:
+When creating a Parent object, the following JSON structure might be used:

 ```json
 {